Evaluating the Generalization Ability of Super-Resolution Networks: Experiments

 \textbf{SRGA \vs PSNR in luminance jitter.} Another advantageous property of SRGA is that it is more robust to image luminance jitter, which is a common photographic disturbance in real camera imaging.
 To validate the robustness of SRGA, we manually shift the luminance of the test PIES-Blur images and maintain the original luminance of the reference PIES-Clean dataset.
-As revealed in Fig. \ref{fig:luminance}, when the global luminance jitter is within $[-10, +20]$, SRGA is basically unaffected and maintains good stability.
-However, PSNR is sensitive to such disturbance, since it measures the absolute distance between paired pixels.
+As revealed in Figure \ref{fig:luminance}, when the global luminance jitter is within $[-10, +20]$, SRGA is basically unaffected and maintains good stability.
+However, PSNR is sensitive to such a disturbance, since it measures the absolute distance between paired pixels.
 This shows the great superiority of SRGA over IQA.
-SRGA can deal with such disturbance since the PCA operation has substracted the mean of the features beforehand.
+SRGA can deal with such disturbances since the PCA operation has substracted the mean of the features beforehand.
 If the brightness changes too much, SRGA will also change, because the input distribution has altered a lot.
 This is equivalent to adding a new degradation to the input image, which is out of the scope of this discussion.

 \textbf{SRGA \vs NR-IQA in performance stability.} For no-reference IQA, like NIQE, it is widely acknowledged that it is unstable and less accurate \cite{gu2021ntire,bsrgan}.
-As shown in Fig. \ref{fig:blur_PSNR}(c)\&(f), NIQE values fluctuate greatly, compared with PSNR.
-In Fig. \ref{fig:visual_noise2_sub}, the results of SwinIR-GAN on Noise$>20$ look visually similar, but their NIQE values differ a lot.
+As shown in Figure \ref{fig:blur_PSNR}(c), the NIQE curves of SRResNet (train: blur0-4) and SRResNet (train: blur0-4\&noise0-20) on PIES-Blur dataset are counterintuitive and abnormal.
+The NIQE value reaches the maximum at Blur4 data, and then drops suddenly.
+To better illustrate the abnormal behavior of NIQE, we show some visual results of SRResNet (train: blur0-4) in Figure \ref{fig:niqe_fail}.
+The visual examples reveal that the NIQE values cannot always reflect the actual image quality.
+In the second row, the NIQE value of Blur3.5 data is even higher than that of Blur4.0 and Blur4.5.
+However, the image quality of Blur3.5 is clearly better than Blur4.0 and Blur4.5 with sharper textures.
+Similar phenomena are observed in the third and fourth rows.
+This problem occurs not only in a few images, but also in a large amount of images, especially for images with blur level around 4.0.
+In addition, as shown in Figure \ref{fig:blur_PSNR}(f), NIQE values also fluctuate greatly on PIES-Noise dataset, compared with PSNR.
+In Figure \ref{fig:visual_noise2_sub}, the results of SwinIR-GAN on Noise$>20$ look visually similar, but their NIQE values differ a lot.
 This can be attributed to the fact that NIQE is simply determined by limited handcrafted features.
-Besides NIQE, Gu \etal \cite{jinjin2020pipal,gu2021ntire} also demonstrate that other existing NR-IQAs are far from satisfactory.
+Besides NIQE, Gu \etal \cite{jinjin2020pipal,gu2021ntire} have demonstrated that other existing NR-IQAs are also far from satisfactory.
 Inaccuracy and instability make NR-IQA unsuitable as a good GA.